-Here are my picks for Maine’s best lobster rolls, locations, and average prices, in no particular order.
+Here are my picks for the best lobster rolls in Maine, along with their locations and average prices, listed in no particular order.

 1. Red’s Eats